Peter Blake

 Can J Kidney Health Dis · 2025

-In 2018, Ontario established a new multidisciplinary care model to provide standardized and timely treatment for patients with glomerulonephritis across the province.
-A review of nearly 7,000 patients treated under this model found that IgA nephropathy was the most common diagnosis and that six percent of participants eventually required dialysis or a kidney transplant.
-This new approach to specialized kidney care is becoming well established and will help inform future healthcare planning in Ontario.
+In 2018, Ontario established a new multidisciplinary care model to provide standardized and timely treatment for individuals with glomerulonephritis.
+An analysis of provincial administrative databases showed that nearly 7,000 patients accessed this care model over a four-year period, with IgA nephropathy being the most common diagnosis and six percent of patients eventually requiring dialysis or a kidney transplant.
+This new model of care is becoming well established in the province and will help guide future healthcare planning.

 Long-Term Outcomes of COVID-19 in Patients Receiving Maintenance Dialysis: A Propensity Score Matched Population-Based Cohort Study.